loumadev/color-palette/README.md

 ## Parameters

-There are 4 parameters per channel (A, B, C, D; 16 in total) controlling the Y offset, amplitude, frequency and angular shift (X offset) of the wave.
+There are 4 parameters per channel (A, B, C, D; 16 in total) controlling the **Y offset**, **amplitude**, **frequency** and **angular shift** (X offset) of the wave.
 Each change to the parameters will update the palette as well as the URL containing the parameters, which can be easily shared with others or saved for later use.

 ## Randomize button

 Clicking the randomize button will generate a new palette with random parameters.

+> [!CAUTION]
-The previous palette will be lost, so make sure to save it before clicking the button.
+> When generating a new palette using randomization, the current palette will be lost, so make sure to save it (copy the URL) before clicking the button.

 ## Color list